OnePlus 12: Everything You Need To Know Before You Buy

 The Camera

 The OnePlus 12 features an updated camera module, notably the inclusion of a periscope lens for enhanced zooming capabilities.
-Camera tech is the battlefield on which market share is won and lost these days, so it is no surprise that OnePlus has invested a lot of time and money into the 12’s camera.
+Camera tech is the battlefield on which marketshare is won and lost these days, so it is no surprise that OnePlus has invested a lot of time and money into the 12’s camera.

-The telephoto camera is an iterative improvement over the OnePlus 11’s 32MP 2x telephoto zoom, but I’m happy to report that just about every performance metric around the cameras is better than before.

-The biggest improvement in my opinion centers around the new 64MP periscope camera that bumps optical zoom capabilities to 3x, compared to 2x on the OnePlus 11.
-And with the help of OnePlus 12’s high-resolution sensor, images can be enlarged with a 6x in-sensor zoom — and without any degradation to the details.
-You can see how the wooden textures are more defined in the photos above with the OnePlus 12.TOM’s GUIDE

 The OnePlus 12 rocks a wide camera with a Sony LYT-808 sensor that’s pretty big, meaning it can catch a lot of light and detail.